ursel/cakephp-email-queue/README.md

 	# config/Schema/email_queue.sql

+Just load it into your database.
+You are free to change the file to use an integer primary key instead of UUIDs.

-Or run migrations command
+Or run migrations command:

     bin/cake migrations migrate --plugin EmailQueue

-Just load it into your database.
-You are free to change the file to use an integer primary key instead of UUIDs

 ## Usage